Academic division: History

 The higher Faculty of Law and Faculty of Medicine were intended, much like today, for specialized education required for professions.
 The Faculty of Theology was the most prestigious, as well as least common in the first 500 years—and generally one that popes sought most to control.
 Although also a professional education for clergy, theology (until the Enlightenment) was also seen as the ultimate subject at universities, named "The Queen of the Sciences", and often set the example for the other faculties.

 The number of faculties has usually multiplied in modern universities, both through subdivisions of the traditional four faculties and through the absorption of academic disciplines that developed within originally vocational schools, in areas such as engineering or agriculture.

-Faculty of Arts

-A Faculty of Arts is a university division teaching in areas traditionally classified as "liberal arts" for academic purposes (from Latin liberalis, "worthy of a free person", and ars, "art or principled practice"), generally including creative arts, writing, philosophy, and humanities.
+The pattern in British universities since the mid 1990s has been for the number of faculties to be reduced on average, but with wide variation.
+A study of 81 universities found that between 1993 and 2002, 60 had changed their academic structure, of which 29 had reduced the number of faculties (18 of which also reduced the number of departments within the faculties), three increased the number of faculties while reducing the number of departments, and three abolished faculties entirely, replacing theme with schools further from merged departments.
+A separate study of 68 universities for that 51 had changed their academic structure between 1994 and 2002, with 26 reducing the number of faculties, 12 snoozing the faculties and replacing them with schools, and 11 increasing the number of faculties or schools.

+Terminology